Billy Price Carroll

 Billy Price Carroll (formerly Billy Price Hosmer), artist, pursued her love of art for as long as she could remember.
 Seeing her life as an adventure like a magic carpet ride, Billy fell in love with art at the age of six when her mother enrolled her and her sister Nadia in a summer art program.

 Thus began the fervent love affair that continued throughout her life.
-So passionate was she about her art that she never pursued a traditional job.
+Though blind in one eye from birth, Billy was so passionate about her art that she never pursued a traditional job.
 Instead she continued to enthusiastically entrench herself into her love of drawing, painting, portraiture and sculpture for 63 years!

 Graduating from Miss Hutchison School in 1939, Billy attended the Memphis Art Academy until she married in 1941 divorcing in 1949, two years after the birth of her only daughter, Pixie.
 After her divorce, Billy moved back to Memphis, and “borrowed” ten of her friends’ children to paint thus beginning her professional career.
 She never looked back.

 Billy delighted that her “word of mouth” portrait commissions gave her an exciting, full-time endeavor.
 An intriguing variety of subjects challenged and captured her imagination over the years, giving her many memorable and even humorous episodes.